 TEL AVIV, Israel — The Israeli Cabinet on Sunday approved an investment plan aimed at strengthening trade ties with Japan across a spectrum of sectors, including space- and cyber-related research and development.

-The plan calls for investing an unspecified "millions" of shekels over three years to foster bilateral trade ties, expand joint research grants and increase cooperation in space, cyber and information security, according to a Jan.
-4 announcement.
+According to its a Jan.
+4 announcement, t The plan calls for investing an unspecified "millions" of shekels over three years to foster bilateral trade ties, expand joint research grants and increase cooperation in space, cyber, and information security., Aaccording to a Jan.
+4 announcement. , t

 It "constitutes a roadmap" for future bilateral cooperation and builds on protocols signed in Tokyo last May by Prime Minister Benjamin Netanyahu and Japanese Prime Minister Shinzo Abe.

-The Israeli statement noted an uptick in Israeli-Japanese parliamentary, government and economic exchanges, since Netanyahu's May 2014 visit to Tokyo.
+Since Netanyahu's May 2014 visit to Tokyo, t The Israeli statement noted an uptick in Israeli-Japanese parliamentary, government and economic exchanges, S since Netanyahu's May 2014 visit to Tokyo. , t

 In July, the predecessor of Yoichi Miyazawa, Japan Minister for Economy, Tade and Industry, led a delegation here followed by an Israeli delegation to Japan led by Harel Locker, the director of Netanyahu's office.